cutbox/CutBox/README.md

 (If you click the mouse away from the search popup it'll exit too.)

-The status menu also let's you clear the CutBox history.
+The status menu also lets you clear the CutBox history.

 # Development note